Table of Contents

 9 Tips For Losing Fat Weight While Gaining Muscle

-We’ve tackled some of the basics of weight loss.
-Now, we’re sharing 9 tips to help maximize your muscle building potential over the course of your fat and weight loss journey.
+Okay, so we’ve tackled some of the basics of weight loss.
+Now, we’re sharing 9 tips to help you maximize your muscle building potential over the course of your fat loss journey.

 Dietary fat can be broken down into 2 basic categories: ‘good’ and ‘bad’ fats.